Noratrieb/blog/content/posts/box-is-a-unique-type.md

 justify all the box magic and its unique behaviour.
 But in my opinion, this is not a useful mental model regarding unsafe code, and I prefer the mental model of "reference that manages its own lifetime", which doesn't imply uniqueness.

+But there are also crates on [crates.io](https://crates.io/) like [aliasable](https://crates.io/crates/aliasable) that already provide an aliasable version of `Box<T>`, which is used by the self-referential type helper crate [ouroboros](https://crates.io/crates/ouroboros).
+So if box stayed unique, people could also just pick up that crate as a dependency and use the aliasable box from there instead of having to write their own.
+Interestingly, this crate also provides a `Vec<T>`, even though `Vec<T>` can currently be aliased in practice and in the current version of stacked borrows. just fine, although it's also not clear whether we want to keep it like this.

 # noalias, noslow

 There is one clear potential benefit from this box behaviour: ✨Optimizations✨. `noalias` doesn't exist for fun, it's something